-The Assess Plan Do Review
+The Assess Plan Do Review Cycle.

-Cycle.
 Assess

-In identifying a child as needing SEN support the class or subject teacher, working with the SENDCO, should carry out a clear analysis of the pupil's needs.
+In the early identification of a child as needing SEN support, the class or subject teacher, working with the SENDCO, should carry out a clear analysis of the pupil's needs.
 This should draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information from the school's core approach to pupil progress, attainment, and behaviour.
 It should also draw on other subject teachers' assessments where relevant, the individual's development in comparison to their peers and national data, the views and experience of parents, the pupil's own views and, if relevant, advice from external support services.
-Schools should take seriously any concerns raised by a parent.
+Schools should take seriously any concerns raised by a parent and act on these in a timely manner as per their schools own agreed graduated approach.